Praveenm2/Dailystudy/README.md

 Singleton mainly refers only one instance of class is getting instantiated and used globally.
 ```if (driver == null)```
 ```if(actionDriver == null)```
+## May 16
+Logging is a way to record information about application execution.Its an Industry standard logging library for java.Log4j2 is the latest.Had added the log4j2 package and its api package from maven in the pom.xml
+Helps in debugging,monitoring and trouble shooting.
+Then in baseclass added this as static final ```public static final Logger logger = LoggerManager.getLogger(BaseClass.class);``` and this in Action driver ```public static final Logger logger=BaseClass.logger;```